Tomatillo Salsa Verde Canning Recipe

-My mother introduced me to tomatillos and this tomatillo salsa verde canning recipe about 15 years ago...
-I love having this tomatillo salsa recipe on hand!
+My mother introduced me to tomatillos and this tomatillo salsa verde canning recipe about 15 years ago… I love having it on hand for chips and salsa or chicken taco soup!

-I love a good tomatillo year in the garden when I get a lot of tomatillos to use and preserve...
-They're crisp with a wonderful citrusy flavor, and are a great way to add freshness to my favorite mexican dishes!
-But on those years when I don't grow tomatillos or don't get enough tomatillos from my garden, I love buying them from the local farmers market!
+I love a good tomatillo year in the garden when I get tons of tomatillos to use in this recipe… Tomatillos add a nice citrusy flavor and texture to this salsa, making it the perfect partner for all your favorite Mexican dishes!
+On those years when I don’t grow tomatillos or don’t get enough tomatillos from my garden, I love buying them from the local farmers market!

-This tomatillo Salsa Recipe includes low acid ingredients, like onion and peppers, so it does require the addition of vinegar and lime or lemon juice to safely preserve with a water-bath canner.
-We do not use a pressure canner for this recipe;)
+This tomatillo Salsa Recipe includes low acid ingredients, like onion and peppers, so it must have 5% acidity lemon or lime juice to safely preserve it.

 Equipment